Mikonila/portfolio/README.md

 - Modular architecture and basic tests

 ## Quick Start
-You can test the app online without an API key:
+You can test the app online without an API key (you won't get answers from GPT):
 [https://valeryaspersonalassistant.streamlit.app](https://valeryaspersonalassistant.streamlit.app)

 Or run locally: